-Leviticus 18:3 and 18:21 set the context for Leviticus 18:22.
-God warns Israel against the pagan gods and pagan practices of Egypt and Canaan, specifically mentioning Molech (which includes Molech's fertility goddess consort, Ashtoreth).
+Leviticus 17:7 and 18:3 and 18:21 set the context for Leviticus 18:22.
+God warns Israel against worshiping the goat idols, the goat demons, the pagan gods and pagan practices of Egypt and Canaan, also specifically mentioning Molech (which includes Molech's fertility goddess consort, Ashtoreth).

 Christians are commanded to study the Bible, rightly dividing the word of truth, II Timothy 2:15.

 "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
 II Tim 2:15.